maceksimon/kontrapunkt/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.1.15 =

+* Fix: Addressed vulnerabilities related to Broken Access Control and Cross-Site Scripting (XSS) as discovered by Patchstack.

 = 2.1.14 =